monikayadav141/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a second year PhD student in sociology at Columbia University.
+I am a PhD student and Paul F. Lazarsfeld Fellow in the Department of Sociology at Columbia University.